-1.1.1 Make an Environment
+1.1.2 Make an Environment

 First of all, you have to make an environment for your agent to interact with.
+You can use gym.make(environment_name) to make an environment for your agent.
 For environment interfaces, we follow the convention of OpenAI Gym.
 In your Python code, simply import Tianshou and make the environment: